-Income Protection (IP) cover
+Income Protection cover

-Your Plan provides Income Protection cover in the form of Total but Temporary Disablement
+Your Plan may provide Income Protection (IP) cover in the form of Total but Temporary

-(TTD) cover.
-This generally pays a Monthly Benefit (percentage of regular income) if an eligible insured member cannot work due to injury or illness, meets the Insurer's definition of TTD and satisfies any other conditions, found throughout this Booklet and any other booklets that form part of the PDS or your Plan Guide.
+Disablement (TTD) cover or Salary Continuance Insurance (SCI) cover.
+This generally pays a Monthly Benefit (percentage of regular income) if an eligible insured member cannot work due to injury or illness, meets the Insurer's definition of TTD and satisfies any other conditions (including the condition of release under superannuation law), found throughout this Booklet and any other booklets that form part of the PDS or Plan Guide.